-This French vegetable stew-like is the perfect side dish to a grilled meat or also quite delicious on its own with a cheesy pull apart bread for example.
+This French vegetable stew-like is the perfect side dish to grilled meat or also quite delicious on its own with a cheesy pull-apart bread for example.

 Tossing all your vegetables in one pot and letting them cook, does it get much easier?
 All the flavours blended together, the easy French ratatouille is as delicious warm or cold.

 If you are not traveling this summer, this dish will send you straight to the South of France.
 Picture yourself at the French market buying all these delicious vegetables to make an easy but oh-so-yummy one-pot ratatouille!